 Bush Administration policy toward Iraq became notably more assertive after September 11, stressing regime change far more than containment.
 Almost immediately after the U.S.-led war on the Taliban and Al Qaeda in Afghanistan began in early October 2001, speculation began building that the Administration might try to change Iraq's regime through direct use of military force as part of a "phase two" of the war on terrorism.
-Some in the Administration are said to believe that Iraq might have had a connection to the September 11 attacks or the subsequent anthrax mailings, although many press reports have downplayed such connections.
-Those who see a direct Iraqi connection tend to attach significance to official Czech accounts of a purported April 2001 meeting in Prague between September 11 hijacking leader Mohammad Atta and an Iraqi intelligence officer.
-Others point to a recent report that an Islamic group linked to Al Qaeda and operating in Northern Iraq, called the Ansar al-Islam (Partisans of Islam), has links to the Iraqi government.12 On the other hand, Baghdad does not control Northern Iraq and some U.S. officials, speaking on background, have said they cannot verify this report.13
+Some in the Administration are said to believe that Iraq might have had a connection to the September 11 attacks or the subsequent anthrax mailings.
+Senior U.S. officials said in September 2002 that there is evidence